jrawbits/VE-Installer/RStudio.md

 1. Verify that `.Renviron` has been copied to the directory containing the package's `.Rproj` file
 1. Start RStudio in the root directory of the package (e.g. `sources/modules/VELandUse`) by double-clicking the `.Rproj` file
     * If Rstudio is already running, just close the current project (if any) and open a new project, selecting the package's .Rproj file
 1. Install RTools (RStudio will make you do this when you first try a package build)
 2. In the RStudio 'Build' menu, go to the Build menu and choose 'Package' as the type of build
 3. When you then do "install and restart", the built package will be placed into the VisionEval library (so if you run VisionEval from its runtime location, your new version will have replaced the original).
-4. After you have installed the changes, you also use the RStudio debug features to set breakpoints, step through code, and inspect temporary fariables.
+4. After you have installed the changes, you also use the RStudio debug features to set breakpoints, step through code, and inspect temporary variables.

 If you are working in the full installation environment (i.e. installed using VE-Installer and `make`, rather than from the distributed `.zip` installer), don't forget to `make clean` and rebuild (`make`) VisionEval after your changes are stable (and before, for example, you go to work on a different module package).
 Also don't forget to commit your changes to your Github repository clone or fork.